system76/docs/content/live-disk.md

 ### For Windows/macOS

 Etcher is an open source app for Windows, macOS, and Linux that allows you to burn disk images to USB drives.
-You can download it at [balena.io/etcher/](https://www.balena.io/etcher/).
+You can download it at [etcher.balena.io](https://etcher.balena.io/).

-> Note: Balena Etcher collects usage statistics by default.
+> Balena Etcher collects usage statistics by default.
 You can turn off this data collection in Settings.

-Once you have installed Etcher and downloaded the Pop!\_OS.iso image, open up the Etcher application.
+Once you have installed Etcher and downloaded the Pop!\_OS .iso image, open the Etcher application.
 You should see something like this:

 ![Etcher Startup](/images/live-disk-new/etcher01-start.png)

-Choose `Flash from file` and then navigate to where you downloaded the Pop!_OS ISO file (typically your "Downloads" folder).
+Choose `Flash from file` and then navigate to where you downloaded the Pop!_OS .iso file (typically your "Downloads" folder).
 Click on the file then and hit the `Open` button.
 On Windows, it should look something like this:

 ![Select Pop!_OS iso](/images/live-disk-new/etcher02-filepicker.png)

-Now click on `Select Target`:
+Now click on `Select target`:

 ![Click on Select Target](images/live-disk-new/etcher03-select-target.png)